 A study by Aberdeen Group found that companies with the strongest multichannel customer engagement strategies retain an average of 89% of their customers.

-When you establish these e-commerce customer service channels, ensure you let your customers know about the options available to them.
+When you establish these ecommerce customer service channels, ensure you let your customers know about the options available to them.
 But most importantly, deliver quality customer service across all the channels you provide.

 2. Offer live chat

-3. Proactive Customer Service
+3. Proactive customer service

 4. Personalize your email campaigns